 “Web apps” in this context can be any website type—a newspapers, games, books, shopping sites—it really doesn’t matter what the content or purpose of the website is, the “web app” moniker is applicable to all of them.
 The term could just have easily been progressive web site and it may be helpful to think of it as such.
 It doesn’t need to be a single page app.
 You don’t need to be running everything client side.
 There are no particular requirements for the type of PWA you are developing.

-Essentially, a PWA is a website that is capable of being promoted to being native-ish.
-It gets many of the benefits of being a native app (some of which I will cover shortly), but also has all of the benefits of being a website too.
+Essentially, a PWA is a website that is capable of being promoted to being an installed app.
+It gets many of the benefits of being an app (some of which I will cover shortly), but also has all of the benefits of being a website too.
 If you’ve looked at or developed a Hosted Web App(HWA), which Microsoft introduced with Windows 10, PWAs are very similar.
 In fact, if you’ve built an HWA, it shouldn’t be too difficult for you to convert it into a PWA and, in doing so, you’ll get a ton of extra goodies for free… but I’m getting ahead of myself.

 You’ll notice that from a quality, polish, and user experience perspective, they are nearly indistinguishable.
 And this is just the first iteration of Twitter Lite.
 It launched last month.
 The only real difference is that one was built using Web technologies and lives at a URL.